rschristopher/ischristtrue.com/src/modern-views/free-will.md

  denominations) have debated
  this topic from the first century to the present day.
-They'll refer to *predestination* and often redefine *free will* to fit their nuanced theological interpretations.
+They'll refer to *predestination* and will often define *free will* to fit their nuanced theological interpretations.
 Yet even within the subtle nuances of the Greek word